 Launched in the summer of 2005, luxury lingerie label Ayten Gasson has become recognised in the UK not only for its beautiful collections, but also for its firm commitment in supporting the UK fashion industry.
 Every piece from each collection is proudly designed and made in the UK.

 Growing up with a family full of designers and makers, creative director Ayten Roberts knew the importance of well made pieces and the history and skill in British manufacturing.
 Ayten's mother had worked as a seamstress for Arcadia in the early 1990s and she remembers her grandmother working in a north London factory producing clothing for at least 30 different designers each season.
 Upon graduating from Central Saint Martin’s in 2004, Ayten was disheartened to find the closure of many of the UK based manufactures and design houses.
-All design jobs had moved to Europe while the London factories she knew as a child had all closed as designers now searched for a cheaper alternative overseas.
+All design jobs had moved to Europe while the London factories she knew as a child had all closed as designers now searched for a cheaper alternative overseas

 With the help of the Prince’s Trust, Ayten launched the lingerie label with a firm commitment to supporting other UK businesses and highlighting the traditional skills which the UK was once celebrated for.
 To this day Ayten Gasson continues to utilise and support the UK fashion industry by producing every item, from garters to teddies, in either small production units in Nottingham and Wales, or in her own Brighton based studio.